 Here are fun traditional Korean games that have been recommended by relatives and friends:

-- 제기차기 Jegi Chagi Game: This fun game involves kicking a 제기 jegi into the air and keeping it up in the air.
-A 제기 looks similar to a badminton shuttlecock which you can buy on Amazon or DIY with paper wrapped around a small coin.
+This fun game involves kicking a 제기 jegi into the air and keeping it up in the air.
+A 제기 looks similar to a badminton shuttlecock.
+You can make with paper wrapped around a small coin.

 Korean hanbok coloring pages

-For more free Korean New Year coloring pages, we downloaded these cute printables from Tigerboom Creative with bubble Hangul letters are also a great way to expose kids to Korean language!
+For more Korean New Year fun, we downloaded these cute printables from Tigerboom Creative.
+The bubble Hangul letters are also a great way to expose kids to Korean language!

 Korean Lunar New Year books for kids

-Have you tried these Korean activities for Lunar New Year?
+Have you tried these Korean Lunar New Year crafts and activities?

 If you try this activity, please let us know in the comments below!
 What age(s) are your kid(s) and how did it go?
 We’d love to hear about your learning experience!